 Source + Date Read: College Library + May 2011

-Recommend: For those who enjoy literature that really make you think about social constructions, ethnic studies and the politics of identity + representation.
+Recommend: For those who enjoy literature that make you think about social constructions, and the politics of identity.

 Book Pro’s: Main character, Birdie, highly relate-able and her teenage angst isn’t uncommon.

-Book Con’s: Some of the characters are incredibly frustrating, like, you want to punch them in the face kind of bad.
+Book Con’s: Some of the characters are incredibly frustrating.

 Favourite Line: “They say you don’t have to choose.
 But… there are consequences if you don’t.”
 Cole replies: “Yeah, and there are consequences if you do.”